HabitatFramework/UserGuide/menus/menus.rst

 	\newpage

 .. index::
-	single: Menus; Edit menu
+	single: Menus; Edit Menu

 .. _edit_menu:

 Edit Menu
 =========

 When the tool is launched, the database tool is read-only by default as indicated.
-To enable edit mode, the user details must be configured in the database (see :ref:`lookup_tables`) and the spatial data must be editable in the GIS application.
+To enable edit mode, the user details must be configured in the database (see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details) and the spatial data must be editable in the GIS application.

 .. |copy| image:: ../images/icons/EditCopy.png
 	:height: 16px